 When you reach out to us, you gain the peace of mind of knowing that our attorneys are among the best in Pennsylvania and across the country at litigating medical malpractice lawsuits.

-Common Medical Malpractice Cases
+What are Some Common Medical Malpractice Cases Our Lawyers Handle?

 Many thousands of Americans die each year as the result of medical errors.
 According to a comprehensive, highly regarded hospital survey conducted by Harvard University, more than one million people suffer injuries each year as a result of medical mistakes.